Boracle-02/discount_wordle/README.md

 Simulates a wordle game until you decide to quit Program remembers you past games and makes sure that you do not get the same word that you previously had

+When you start the program, a menu will appear in the terminal and you will chose from those options.

 Work in progress